 The Device Drivers & Utilities + User's Manual disc contains the drivers and utilities necessary for the proper operation of the computer.
-Table 4 - 1, on page 4 - 3 lists what you need to install and it is very important that the drivers are installed in the order indicated.
+Table 4 - 1, on page 4 - 3 lists what you need to install and it is very important that the drivers are installed by the method outlined in this chapter, and in the order indicated.

-Note that the information included on the following pages is for Windows 8.1 only.
+Note that the information on the following pages is for Windows 8.1 (64-bit) only.
+For Windows 10 driver installation see "Windows 10 Drivers & Utilities" on page E - 15.